Watch this page for the most up-to-date fire ban information for Calgary. We will post fire bans and fire advisories here when they are in effect.

 A fire advisory is issued to inform citizens about conditions which present a moderate to high fire risk.
 They are usually issued before conditions lead to Fire Ban due to a high fire danger.
 A fire advisory is a warning and not a restrictive fire ban.
 You may see a fire advisory issued for short-term conditions such as during major wind events.

-NOTE: Every town or city in Alberta may have slightly different legislation or bylaws for fire bans.
-It is important to read the details of a fire ban carefully and to contact the city, town or Fire Department that issued the fire ban if you have any questions or concerns.
+NOTE: Every town, city, as well as forest areas in Alberta may have different legislation or bylaws for fire bans.
+It is important to read the details of a fire ban carefully and contact the city, town or Fire Department that issued the fire ban if you have any questions or concerns.